jessiejames/jessiejames.github.io/essays/high_standards.md

 <br>

-<t> Have you ever tried really hard to make a team or pass a test and your skills just didn’t cut it?
+<p> Have you ever tried really hard to make a team or pass a test and your skills just didn’t cut it?
 Everyone has experienced the feeling of “not being good enough”.
 Sometimes this is for good reason: you shouldn’t pass a driving test, if you prove that you know the laws of the road and how to operate a vehicle accordingly.
 Other times, however, you feel like you were being underestimated or even judged for reasons that were trivial or even pompous.
-The worst example would be something similar to those teeny bop movies with the bullying scenes where you “weren’t cool enough” to sit at that lunch table.
+The worst example would be something similar to those teeny bop movies with the bullying scenes where you “weren’t cool enough” to sit at that lunch table. </p>

 <br><br>